all-things-networking/count-buffy/Readme.md

 #### Small vs All Experiments

-To make sure the setup is correct and everything is working, run the following command to run the all the following steps only for the `prio` case study and only for buffer sizes `10,25,50`:
+To make sure the setup is correct and everything is working, use the following command to so that all the following steps run only for the `prio` case study and for buffer sizes `10,25,50`:

 ```bash
 cp .env.example.small .env